Kiloutre/TekkenMovesetExtractor/InterfaceData/readme.txt

 - Using only 'Set Online Local' OR 'Set Online Remote' alone will not properly track side changes.
 Use BOTH at once for proper behaviour.
 1.0.32.9:
-[CAMERA] Add new interpolation options, add visualization of the camera's path in 2d [EDITOR] Fix "play move" that did not work for move over 999 frames long
+[CAMERA] Add new interpolation options, add visualization of the camera's path in 2d, add relative position & rotation [EDITOR] Fix "play move" that did not work for move over 999 frames long

 --- by kilo ( https://www.youtube.com/c/kiloutre ) ---